This chapter covers the production of timber from woodland and the primary processing of harvested wood to give basic wood products.

 Timber originating from conifers is known as softwood and that from broadleaves is known as hardwood.
 Please refer to the Glossary for a definition of other terms used in this chapter.

-Figures for 2017 were previously published in “UK Wood Production and Trade: 2017 Provisional Figures”, released on 17 May 2018.
-Some figures for the latest year have been revised from those previously published.
+Figures for 2018 were previously published in "UK Wood Production and Trade: 2018 Provisional Figures", released on 16 May 2019.
+Some figures have been revised from those previously published.
 For further details on revisions, see the Timber section of the Sources chapter.

-A copy of all UK-grown timber tables is available to download as an Excel spreadsheet from www.forestresearch.gov.uk/tools-and-resources/statistics/data-downloads/.
+A copy of all UK-grown timber tables can be accessed in spreadsheet format from the Data Downloads web page at www.forestresearch.gov.uk/tools-and-resources/statistics/data-downloads/.